Social Recruitment

 What is Social Recruitment ?

-‘Social Recruitment’ refers to the process of recruiting candidates using social media platforms.
-There are two different approaches that companies might take for social recruitment.
-The first approach is to spread the news that there is a vacancy via the social media platforms.
+‘Social Recruitment’ refers to recruiting candidates using social media platforms.
+Companies might take two different approaches to social recruitment.
+The first approach is to spread the news that there is a vacancy via social media platforms.
 The second approach deals with manually searching for prospective employees via these platforms.
+Different recruitment software and cutting-edge hiring strategies help the company maintain potential recruitment and streamline hiring.

 Critics often blame social recruitment for the hiring of poor quality candidates since social media is a common public platform where the individuals can post anything and can seem like someone else.